 Directional requirements are to be met over one of two defined directions sets, with each direction set being declared:

-- the OTA coverage range: range of directions over which directional requirements associated with BS-UE communication are intended such as modulation quality, TAE and frequency error.
+- The OTA coverage range: range of directions over which directional requirements associated with BS-UE communication are intended such as modulation quality, TAE and frequency error.
 It can be regarded as the range of directions which define the cell coverage.
 There is only one OTA coverage range per BS.